caloon/UnsupportedOSVersionAlert/README.md

 ## License

-EmailOctopusKit is available under the MIT license.
+UnsupportedOSVersionAlert is available under the MIT license.
 See the LICENSE file for more info.
 If you'd like to acknowledge the author of UnsupportedOSVersionAlert, please set a link to this GitHub page.